other-kat/otherkat-site/collections/_progress/bathrooms.md

 I am inclinded to say yes but <i>only</i> within specific terms.
 The work should not absolve the institution.
 Instead a dynamic should exist that the artist works as an educator for the institution on the importance of accessibility within their public spaces.

-The insitution must not extract finanical profits from the work.
+The institution must not extract finanical profits from the work.
 Profit is not an educator but an excuse for engagements with political behavour that creates a threadbare relationship to the ethical and the profitable, that forever favours the profitable.
 Our work must not (to borrow from artist <a href="https://taniabruguera.com/political-art-statement/">Tania Bruguera</a>), become a "quote" but rather it must represent a "political gesture".

+Institutions should not be directly antonistic towards the goal of the study (ie. must have spaces that are inaccessible to trans+ people).

 I encourage reaching out to institutions prior to an action, asking them to make a statement on the accessibility of their bathrooms.
 See a pre-written example <a href="/bathroomsletter/">here</a>.